kirmax/socialbets-course-proj/README.md

 # tiktokbets-course-proj
-## Course project for Web development with ASP.NET Core based on TikTok
+## Course project for Web development with ASP.NET Core based on TikTok and maybe Instagram
 ### Main page
   - Create battle
       - Title
-      - Link for your video in tiktok
+      - Link for your video in tiktok || Link for inst post
       - Set the bet
       - Button "Accept"
   - List of battles
+  - Sort by social net
 ### Auth and Registration page
   - Login form on the left side
   - Registration form on the right side